Refining holographic models of the quark-gluon plasma: Setup for the holographic models

 Inserting the expansion~\eqref{eq:I2ndefs} in~\eqref{eq:rhoexp} we find the following formulas for the first two dimensionless susceptibilities \bea \chitwo(T) & = & \frac{1}{2\kappa_5^2}\frac{1}{T^2I_0} \\ \chifour(T) & = & -\frac{1}{2\kappa_5^2}\frac{6I_2}{(I_0)^4} \ . \eea The leading coefficient $I_0$ can be immediately written as an explicit integral \be I_0 = \int_{\rH}^\infty \dd r\ \frac{1}{e^{2A}\Vf(\phi)w(\phi)^2} \ee which is to be evaluated at zero density.
 For $\chitwo(T)$ the result can therefore be written in terms of a single integral over the background solution \be \chitwo(T) = \frac{1}{2\kappa_5^2T^2}\frac{1}{\int_{\rH}^\infty \dd r \ e^{-2A}\Vf(\phi)^{-1} w(\phi)^{-2}} \ . \ee For the Einstein--Maxwell-dilaton model the construction works with slight changes: in~\eqref{eq:Idef} the square root factor should be dropped (see Appendix~\ref{app:emd}).
 Nevertheless, the expression for $\chitwo$ takes the same form, given in~\eqref{eq:chi2int}, upon identifications in (\ref{eq:DBIEMDidentification}).

-One can obtain similar formulas also for the higher-order susceptibilities (see Appendix~\ref{app:cumulants}), which boils to the following observation: The equation (\ref{eq:Idef}), and the analogous formula for the EMD action, include lots of information.
-By solving this equation for the baryon charge density, one directly obtains it as a function of chemical potential {\emph{and}} temperature.
+Similar formulas as~\eqref{eq:chitwo} and~\eqref{eq:chifour} can also be derived for the higher-order susceptibilities (see Appendix~\ref{app:cumulants}), leading to the following observation: The equation (\ref{eq:Idef}), along with the analogous formula for the EMD action, contains a wealth of information.
+By solving this equation for baryon charge density, one can directly express it as a function of chemical potential {\emph{and}} temperature.
 Therefore, one could extract all order susceptibilities from (\ref{eq:Idef}) at any point in the phase diagram and, in particular, contemplate fitting the holographic model to all available susceptibilities from lattice computations at vanishing density.
 Apart from the lowest order susceptibility, this is however not straightforward.
 This is because only the lowest order coefficient $I_0$, and consequently only the lowest order susceptibility $\chitwo(T,\muB=0)$, can be obtained in closed form by using this relation.
 The knowledge about higher-order susceptibilities requires taking into account the implicit dependence of the background solution for the geometry and the dilaton on the charge in the relation~\eqref{eq:Idef}.
-The simplest way to do this is to solve the integral in the neighborhood of a given chemical potential, and take numerical derivatives, which will however be both numerically costly and lead to steadily increasing numerical errors with increasing order of the susceptibility.
+The simplest approach is to solve the integral around a specific chemical potential at fixed temperature and then compute numerical derivatives.
+However, this method is numerically costly and tends to produce increasing errors as the order of susceptibility rises.
 We will show how to overcome the hindrance of computing numerical derivatives by instead fluctuating the background for the next integral $I_2$ and the susceptibility $\chifour$: in order to derive an analytic formula for the factor $I_2$ at vanishing density it is enough to consider the leading perturbation of the background around $\nh=0$.
 We carry out this analysis explicitly in Appendix~\ref{app:fluctuations}.